dbnegative/gcloud-kube-terraform/README.md

 * You have an ssh key generated called "google_compute_1" in your ssh folder
 * Make sure that key has been added to your project metadata

+Do the follwing in the root of the folder
 ```
+all:
+mkdir creds
+cp <YOUR GOOGLE SERVICE ACCOUNT CREDS JSON> creds/account.json

 osx:
 ./setup-osx.sh